LEEZIYA/TutGet/Readme.md

 3. STARTING INDIVIDUAL SERVICES
 3.1.
 Run the backend: go to `tutget\APPS\service-qna` and run `mvn spring-boot:run` or through your IDE 3.2.
 Verify: go to your browser and type `localhost:XXXX`, where XXXX is the port stated in `src/main/resources/application.properties` file.
 You should see a Whitelable Error page.

+# How to start developing?

+- I recommend starting with frontend first, because Angular has a great tutorial: https://angular.io/tutorial/tour-of-heroes/toh-pt1 .
+Can follow along while building your pages.
+- After developing frontend, you'll need to use Spring to send and process data.
+Can try to follow existing files to mimic how it works.
+- I know its ass to have to work on this project after doing full working hours :(.
+Dont hesitate to contact me (sigmund) for help or if youre stuck